Should you be letting your employees work from a beer garden? | Moorepay

 Employee wellbeing

-Shockingly, 57% of indoor workers spend less than half hour outside during the working day.
-With 65% of people stating their job is their biggest barrier to spending time outdoors.* This is all despite research suggesting being outdoors improves memory, lowers stress levels and increases happiness.
+Shockingly, 57% of indoor workers spend less than half hour outside during the working day, with 65% of people stating their job is their biggest barrier to spending time outdoors.* This is all despite research suggesting being outdoors improves memory, lowers stress levels and increases happiness.

 An easy way to do this is to get employees out in nature.
 While the beer garden might not be a 10k walk, it might just be the change of scenery that your employees need.